• Home

 Some math teacher/researchers suggest that we are bringing out the mathematical understanding that is already innately inside the child.
 Students will begin to understand that each object that they touch and count represents an amount.
 Give students lots of opportunities to count and tell a total in order to reinforce understanding.

 Technically, 1-1 correspondence is the ability to match up an object to another object.
-Students have a set number of objects lined up and then they use counters to match to each item counted.
+Students have a set number of objects lined up and then they use counters to match each item counted.
 This helps to build a counting pattern and an understanding of quantity.
 We can use a number line for this.

 Cardinality